ned14/outcome/Readme.md

    std::exception_ptr>`.
    - Default construction no longer permitted.
    - Empty state no longer possible.
-   - Variant storage gone, it's now an aggregate.
+   - Variant storage gone, it's now a standard layout type.
 This enables returning an error code with additional exception ptr as per Peter Dimov's request.
 It also very considerably simplifies implementation.
      - You can choose between a payload type `P` or an exception ptr `E`, so  an error code with additional arbitrary non-exception ptr payload `P` is also possible.
+     - C interoperability is now available, and some C macros for working with `struct result_TYPE` are available in result.h.
    - Concepts TS is used when available, otherwise a partial SFINAE-based emulation is used.
    - Types `EC`, `P` and `E` must be default constructible. `T` need not